Beekeeping in New Zealand: History

-European honeybees were brought to New Zealand in 1839.
-The Maori called them “the white man’s fly.”
+Although New Zealand has a lot (exactly 28) of native bee species (collectively called ngaro huruhuru "furry flies") in its ecosystem, these species tend to live underground and yield an amount of honey too menial for any significant gathering.
+European honeybees were brought to New Zealand in 1839; the Māori noted of them as “the white man’s fly.”
+William Cotton produced the Māori language book Ko Ngā Pī ('On Bees') in 1849 after a long period of teaching ways of beekeeping to the local Māori in his area while they taught him their language in return.
+Māori beekeepers produced unique beehives based on their knowledge of basket-weaving.

 Commercial beekeeping began in 1878 soon after the introduction of the Langstroth hive.

-Isaac Hopkins (1837-1925) has been called the “father of beekeeping” in New Zealand.
+Isaac Hopkins (1837–1925) has been called the “father of beekeeping” in New Zealand.
 He arrived in 1858 and went on to become a successful beekeeper, government apiarist and inspector of apiaries.
 He is the author of The illustrated New Zealand bee manual (1881) and The illustrated Australasian bee manual (1886).
 In his will he bequeathed £3000 to the Cawthron Institute in Nelson, New Zealand, for bee research.

-There are 28 species of native bees in New Zealand.
-They pollinate plants but do not produce enough honey for commercial harvesting.

 Industry

 New Zealand had 6,735 registered beekeepers in June 2016, who owned more than 600,000 hives in over 42,000 apiaries.
 In 2015/16 total honey production was 19.8 thousand tonnes.
-The production of manuka honey, valued for its antibacterial properties, is increasingly important.
+The production of mānuka honey, valued for its antibacterial properties, is increasingly important.
 Pollen, beeswax, and propolis are also produced and exported.
 Beekeepers provide pollination services to horticulturists, which used to generate more income than the products of bee culture.
 However, rising honey prices have pushed pollination fees to keep up.

 Approximately 42 thousand live queen bees, and 38 tonnes of packaged bees (which include approximately one kilogram of worker bees to support the queen) are exported live each year.

 The National Beekeepers' Association of New Zealand established "National Bee Week".

 The Green Party are calling for a phase out of pesticides that are toxic to bees as is happening in the European Union.

 Honey containing the poisonous tutin can be produced by bees feeding on honeydew produced by sap-sucking vine hopper insects (genus Scolypopa) feeding on tutu, a plant native to New Zealand.
 The last recorded deaths from eating honey containing tutin were in the 1890s.

 In May 2011 there were fears the colony collapse disorder had begun in New Zealand.
 Losses of up to 30% had been reported with Canterbury and Poverty Bay being hardest hit.

 This suspicion was not confirmed, but high losses with an aetiology matching CCD could be observed in parts of the North Island in 2015, reigniting these fears.

 There were 925,000 registered hives in New Zealand by 2019.